jolu2111/Master_thesis/LaTeX/PLAN.md

 - Should time also be a part of the LHS?
 I am currently first having t and params randomnlt distributed, and the adaptive scheme is improving the choise of params, but the time is still randomly chosen.

+- When choosing h - I think the pdf should have a litle less influence on h, and g should have a lot of influence.

 <!-- - Should I focus on how a presumably well-trained PINN can be utilized for probabilistic design, and ignore the accuracy of the PINN itself, or should I also/ rather focus on the performance of the PINN or NN.
 Ref https://arxiv.org/pdf/2501.16371 that talks about what optimizers work the best.

     - Concentrate on the usage first, not a good model